bytemare/cpace/README.md

 # Under the hood

-All cryptographic operations can be found in the pake package, which itself uses either the standard library or tested and proved external libraries.
+All cryptographic operations can be found in the [cryptotools package](https://github.com/bytemare/cryptotools), which itself uses either the standard library or tested and proved external libraries.
-The Ristretto255 group is used for the mathematical heavy lifting and performance.

-Hash operations use SHA3 and Shake.

-Default password key derivation is Argon2id.

 # Deploy it